Kentucky is continually working to improve of P-12 education. Below are some of the major accomplishments that mark the state's educational progress.

 • Chance for Success (an index that combines information from 13 indicators that cover state residents’ lives from cradle to career)

 States were assigned overall letter grades based on the average of scores for the six categories.
-This year, Kentucky’s overall grade was C+, an improvement over last year’s grade and a higher grade than the national average, which was a C.
+In 2013, Kentucky’s overall grade was B-, an improvement over 2012's year’s grade and a higher grade than the national average, which was a C+.

-No states received a grade of A in the 2012 edition of “Quality Counts.”
+No states received a grade of A in the 2013 edition of “Quality Counts.”
 The highest-ranking state was Maryland, with a B+.
-Three states received B grades; five states received B- grades; and five states (including Kentucky) received C+ grades.
+Three states received B grades; eight states (including Kentucky) received B- grades.

-“Quality Counts” also provides detailed scoring for each major area, and on a 100-point scale, Kentucky scored at 90 or above in three areas: School Accountability (Standards, Assessment & Accountability), Building & Supporting Capacity (Teaching Profession) and Equity (School Finance).
-The state’s lowest score was in the area of Spending (School Finance), in which Kentucky’s total was 52.2 points.
+“Quality Counts” also provides detailed scoring for each major area, and on a 100-point scale, Kentucky scored at 90 or above in five areas: School Accountability (Standards, Assessment & Accountability), Building & Supporting Capacity (Teaching Profession), Early Childhood Education, College Readiness, Economy and Workforce (Transitions and Alignment).
+The state’s lowest score was in the area of Spending (School Finance), in which Kentucky’s total was 53.4 points.